microsoft/FluidExamples/collaborative-text-area/README.md

-# @fluid-example/react-text-area
+# @fluid-example/collaborative-text-area

 ## About this repo

-This is an example to demonstrate building a collaborative Text Area in React using the `SharedString`.
+This is an example to demonstrate building a collaborative text area in React using the `SharedString`.
 To use this example, we make the following assumptions:

 1. You want to use React.js for your view
 1. You already have Node installed on your local machine.
 If not, follow the instructions [here](https://nodejs.org/en/download/).

-For a more detailed explanation of this example please click [here](https://fluidframework.com/docs/recipes/shared-string/).
+For a more detailed explanation of this example please click [here](https://fluidframework.com/docs/recipes/collaborative-text-area/).

 ## File Overview
 ### `App.js`